KenKundert/inform/doc/user.rst

 User Defined Informants
 -----------------------

-You can create your own informants using :class:`inform.InformantFactory`.
+You can create your own informants using :class:`InformantFactory`.
 One application of this is to support multiple levels of verbosity.
 To do this, an informant would be created for each level of verbosity, as follows: